tsuru/tsuru/docs/reference/config.rst

 Email configuration
 -------------------

 tsuru sends email to users when they request password recovery.
 In order to send those emails, tsuru needs to be configured with some SMTP settings.
-Omitting these settings won't break tsuru, but users would not be able to reset their password automatically.
+Omitting these settings won't break tsuru, but users will not be able to reset their password.

 smtp:server
 +++++++++++